-North Korea heading for diplomacy gold medal at Olympics
+North Korea heads for diplomacy gold medal at Olympics: analysts

 Fuel prices have risen and more wood-fired Soviet-era trucks have been seen on the outskirts of the capital, said the resident, speaking on condition of anonymity.
 Seafood, once a major North Korean export, was now more widely available at home after U.N. sanctions banned these exports in August.

 When a ferry carrying North Koreans to the Games docked in South Korea last week, the North asked its hosts for the fuel needed to get it home, Seoul’s Unification Ministry said.
-The North then withdrew its request after it asked for more fuel than Seoul was willing to provide, a Seoul official added.
+The North then dropped its request after it asked for more fuel than Seoul was willing to provide, a Seoul official added.

 In Pyeongchang, though, the two Koreas avoided talk of sanctions and basked instead in Olympic goodwill, which was nowhere more evident than on Saturday night when a joint Korean women’s ice hockey team took to the ice.